astoeckel/femtosip/README.md

 # FemtoSIP ‒ A minimal SIP client

-*FemtoSIP* is a minimal, incomplete, and utterly broken Python SIP implementation with the sole purpose of ringing a phone for a certain period of time.
-This is quite handy for certain home automation tasks, such as signaling someone ringing at the door.
+*FemtoSIP* is a minimal, incomplete, and utterly broken Python SIP implementation with the sole purpose of calling a SIP phone and immediately hanging up.
+This is quite handy for certain home automation tasks, such as signaling that someone is ringing the doorbell.

-A prequisite for a task such as ringing all phones in a house is a DECT/PSTN base-station that acts as a SIP server, an example being the AVM FRITZ!Box common in Germany.
+To call all phones in the house, *FemtoSIP* needs to be able to connect to a DECT/PSTN base-station that acts as a SIP server, for example the AVM FRITZ!Box common in Germany.
-For example, the FRITZ!Box has a function where all connected phones can be called under a single internal phone number, such as `**9`.
+The FRITZ!Box has a function where all connected phones can be called under a single internal phone number, such as `**9`.

-Implementing the ring-on-door-bell task requires some additional hardware, such as a Raspberry Pi connected to the door gong via relay or opto-isolator.
-The repository contains an example script that demonstrates this particular use-case.
+Implementing the ring-on-door-bell task requires some additional hardware, such as a Raspberry Pi connected to the door gong via relay or opto-isolator; the repository contains an example script that demonstrates this particular use-case.
+The script has also been successfully used in conjunction with [OpenHAB](https://www.openhab.org/).

 ## How to use

+*FemtoSIP* consists of a single python file `femtosip.py` and only depends on Python 3.6 or newer.
-*FemtoSIP* only depends on Python 3.6, which is present on most Linux installations and available for other platforms as well.
+Python 3.6 should be present on most Linux installations and is available for other platforms as well.
 To use *FemtoSIP*, clone this Git repository and execute the `femtosip.py` program.
-Alternatively, instead of using Git, you can [just download `femtosip.py`](https://raw.githubusercontent.com/astoeckel/femtosip/master/femtosip.py).
+Alternatively, instead of using Git, you can [just download `femtosip.py` directly](https://raw.githubusercontent.com/astoeckel/femtosip/master/femtosip.py).

 ```sh
 # Clone the program and go into the femtosip directory